rust-lang/rust/text/0000-replace-slice.md

   However, this trick can not be used with an inherent method instead of a trait.
   (By the way, what was the motivation for `Extend` being a trait rather than inherent methods, before RFC 839?)

-* The method could return an iterator of the replaced elements.
-  Nothing would happen when the method is called, only when the returned iterator is advanced or dropped.
-  There’s is precedent of this in `Vec::drain`, though the input iterator being lazily consumed could be surprising.

 * If coherence rules and backward-compatibility allow it, this functionality could be added to `Vec::insert` and `String::insert`